Ehanlion/mist_obsidian_mobile/1. Dungeons/First Compound, Prison Break.md

 - Run a couple hallway fights on their path to escape

 # What the Compound Knows
-No member of [[The Aquan Nations]] escaped the prison chamber, but soon after they escape someone will see what has happened, likely **Aquavian** realizes what happened.
+No member of [[Aquan Nations]] escaped the prison chamber, but soon after they escape someone will see what has happened, likely **Aquavian** realizes what happened.
 He is smart and powerful, and will attempt to stop the party.

 The group has a random amount of time before the ruse is up.
 Roll a perception check for the Sahaguin every 15 minutes of IRL time and if it is good, they know.